How do You Report Probate Fraud in Texas?

 A civil lawsuit allows you to seek justice from the responsible party.
 The matter will be resolved in court or through negotiations prior to trial.
 If a party is found responsible, they may be required to provide restitution to the estate.
 Essentially, they would have to repay the estate for the value of the money or other assets that were improperly acquired.
 It may be easier to resolve a civil lawsuit than to have criminal charges filed.
 It can also produce better results, as the party will likely be required to return the value of the stolen property.

 The sooner you discover probate fraud and report it, the better.
 The thief will have less time to spend the money and there is a better chance that the property or value will be returned.
 The situation can be complex and requires research and investigation.
 An experienced Texas probate fraud attorney will assist you in resolving the matter quickly and effectively.
-Contact Michael P. Fleming & Associates, P.C., to discuss the matter today.
+Contact our car accident lawyers at Michael P. Fleming & Associates, P.C., to discuss the matter today.
 Free consultation 737-201-0543.